Enroll Free

 Critical Reasoning

 Critical Reasoning questions in the GMAT verbal section are based on short passages (usually under 100 words), followed by five answer choices.
-These questions assess how well you can break down an argument, identify assumptions, and evaluate logic based on the information provided.
+These questions assess your ability to break down an argument, identify underlying assumptions, and evaluate the logic based on the provided information.

 Skills measured include: